Expanded polyethylene

-Expanded polyethylene (aka EPE foam) refers to foams made from polyethylene.
+Expanded polyethylene (EPE foam) refers to foams made from polyethylene.
 Typically it is made from expanded pellets ('EPE bead') made with use of a blowing agent, followed by expansion into a mold in a steam chest - the process is similar to that used to make expanded polystyrene foam.

 Properties

 EPE foams are low density, semi-rigid, closed cell foam that are generally somewhere in stiffness/compliance between Expanded polystyrene and Polyurethane.
 Production of EPE foams is similar to that of expanded polystyrene, but starting with PE beads.
 Typical densities are 29 to 120 kg/m3 with the lower figure being common.
 Densities as low as 14 kg/m3 can be produced.

 Base polymer for EPE foams range from Low-density polyethylene (LDPE) to High-density polyethylene (HDPE).

 Co-polymers

 Expanded polyethylene copolymers (EPC) are also known - such as 50:50 (weight) materials with polystyrene.
 Though other properties are intermediate between the two bases, toughness for the copolymer exceeds either, with good tensile and puncture resistance.
 It is particularly applicable for re-usable products.